-- The latest insulation grants and free insulation offers
+- Discover more about the latest insulation grants and free insulation offers

-- Find out how to pay for your insulation jobs
+- Find out the best way to pay for the insulation jobs that need doing in your home

-- We reveal the pros and cons of different ways to pay for your insulation
+- We reveal the pros and cons of the different ways to pay for your insulation

 Paying for insulation